Complete the Threat Defense Initial Configuration Using the CLI

 • If your networking information has changed, you will need to reconnect—If you are connected with SSH but you change the IP address at initial setup, you will be disconnected.
 Reconnect with the new IP address and password.
 Console connections are not affected.

 • Manage the device locally?—Enter no to use the management center.
-A yes answer means you will use Firepower Device Manager instead.
+A yes answer means you will use Secure Firewall device manager instead.

 • Configure firewall mode?—We recommend that you set the firewall mode at initial configuration.
 Changing the firewall mode after initial setup erases your running configuration.
 Note that data interface manager access is only supported in routed firewall mode.